 5. Put in the fridge for at least 6 hours.

-Creativity in Presentation
+Creativity in Presentation of your chocolate mousse

 So now you are two thirds of the way to creating the perfect gourmet dessert.
 You have prepared it skillfully and with the finest ingredients available, all that is left is the presentation.
 While this step in the process is equally as important as any of the others, this is where you can get a little more inventive and show your personal style.
 How you serve the weightless specialty is up to you.
 Serve it in champagne glasses for a more elegant sit down dinner.
 If you are having a cocktail party serve it in espresso mugs for people to enjoy small samplings while they mingle.
 You can even put it in delicate pastry shells to make a chocolate mousse tart or in a hollowed out fruit bowl for a really different presentation.